 - The population of kangaroo in Australia is greater than the human population.

 - Kangaroos live in groups.
-Number of kangaroos can vary from 3, 4 to 100 kangaroos.
+The number of kangaroos can vary from 3, 4 to 100 kangaroos.

 51. Amazing Facts About Kangaroo